APPLY FOR A GRANT

-If you are a researcher investigating on Down syndrome and other intellectual disability from genetic origin appearing in early childhood, the Scientific Advisory Board of the Jerome Lejeune Foundation invites you to submit your research project aiming at deciphering the pathophysiology of the cognitive deficits of patients, especially those (up to 50% of the total amount of the global grant) with trisomy 21 (Down syndrome) and linked pathologies as well as knowledge of the chromosome 21.
+If you are a researcher investigating on Down syndrome and other intellectual disability from genetic origin appearing in early childhood, the Scientific Advisory Board of the Jerome Lejeune Foundation invites you to submit your research project aiming at deciphering the pathophysiology of the cognitive deficits of patients, especially those (up to 50% of the total amount of the global grant) with Down syndrome (trisomy 21) and linked pathologies as well as knowledge of the chromosome 21.

 For further details, please click on SAMPLE below.

-Date of provisional Scientific Advisory Board decision: November 2016
+Date of provisional Scientific Advisory Board decision: second fortnight of June 2019

 Conseil Scientifique – Fondation Jérôme Lejeune

 +33 (0)1 5658 5638

 15 projects funded by the Jerome Lejeune Foundation for an amount of 510,513€